CloudandReact/TranslationComparison/README.md

 ## Live Demo
 Experience the translation comparison in action at [https://frontendtranslator.onrender.com/](https://frontendtranslator.onrender.com/).

-**Please note:** There is a **limit of 35 words** for input to ensure efficient translation comparison due to my token limit.
+**Please note:** There is a **limit of 20 words** for input to ensure efficient translation comparison due to my token limit.
 **First request can take up to 90 seconds to load** After that it is much faster.
+No longer applicable

 **DEEPL API Does not yet work for Hindi nor Chinese and Arabic partially**